google/WebFundamentals/src/site/_en/fundamentals/tools/test/mobilenetwork.markdown

 ---
 {% wrap content %}

-If you're on a Mac, try out the Network Link Conditioner found in the Lion Developer Tools.
+If you're on a Mac, try out the Network Link Conditioner tool found in the Lion Developer Tools.

 This can be installed by doing the following:

 1. Open Xcode
-2. Select the following from the menu: ` XCode &gt; Open Developer Tool &gt; More Developer Tools
+2. Select the following from the menu: `XCode > Open Developer Tool > More Developer Tools`
 3. When the Apple Developer site opens, go to `Hardware IO Tools for Xcode` and download the Network Link Conditioner dmg file.
-4. Once the dmg is downloaded, double click the file and then select the Network Link Conditioner.prefpane and select 'Install' on the System Preferences window.
+4. Once the dmg is downloaded, double click the file and then select the Network Link Conditioner.prefpane and select `Install` on the System Preferences window.

 After installation, the panel will open and you'll see a drop-down listing a number of preconfigured network scenarios including 3G and EDGE.
 Select one, turn the tool